Gwyneth Paltrow not at fault for ski collision, jury finds

 ‘Help bring Terry home’: Jurors hear closing arguments of skier suing Gwyneth Paltrow

-The jury in the bombshell trial of Oscar-winning actress Gwyneth Paltrow has reached a verdict.
+The jury in the high-profile trial of Oscar-winning actress Gwyneth Paltrow has reached a verdict.

 Jurors found Terry Sanderson was at fault for the collision with Ms Paltrow on the slopes at the luxury Deer Valley Resort near Park City, Utah, back on 26 February 2016.